Example: Configure an inbound integration

-The Activity Stream contains two sections with information: Request Details and Logs.
-We're interested in the Request Details, as these will show us any request parameters or headers for the incoming request, as well as the request body.
+The Activity panel contains three tabs with details for each request: Steps, Log, and Alert.
+We're interested in the Steps and Log tabs, as these will show us any request parameters or headers for the incoming request, as well as the request body.

 "condition_name":"New Relic Alert - Test Condition",